Przejdź do treści głównej

 Security vulnerabilities in unsupported tech.
 Compliance failures.
 Business continuity risk.
 Average breach in legacy systems costs $4.35M.

-This is the most tangible and easiest-to-measure cost.
-Measure how much time your team wastes managing technical debt instead of delivering business value.
-In context of quantifying technical debt, this is your main argument to leadership.
+This is the most tangible and easiest cost to measure.
+Track how much time your team wastes on technical debt instead of building things that matter.
+If you want to dig deeper, my technical debt quantification article covers how to turn this into your main argument for leadership.

 Technical Debt Cost =